The maker of a popular hummus wants you to throw it out

 Don’t double dip that chip in this hummus.
 Sabra hummus, prominently featured in many Publix supermarkets, is under a recall for listeria concerns.

-The massive hummus recall by Sabra Dipping Company highlights the recent recalls of food products distributed in Florida.
+The massive hummus recall by Sabra Dipping Co. highlights the recent recalls of food products distributed in Florida.

 California ice cream manufacturer Dr. Bob’s of Upland, where listeria problems caused several nationwide recalls of ice cream sold in Florida, has shut down its business, according to a report by the Inland Valley Daily Bulletin.